Matt-Eva/react-css-and-file-structure/README.md

 ### Nested Folders

 In general, you'll want to avoid excessive nesting of folders in your React app.
 Nesting things too deeply can make tracking down and importing files a pain.
 However, a certain amount of nesting can be really helpful for organizing.
-Just know that if you're nesting more than
+Just know that if you're nesting more than 3 levels deep, you're probably starting to incorporate too much nesting.

+It is helpful to implement nesting for specific pages and components within your "pages" and "components" folders.
+If you check out the file structure for this application, you'll see that "Home" and "About" both have their own folders within the "pages" folder.
+In each folder are the corresponding JS and CSS files.

+A similar strategy has been employed with components.
+However, you'll notice that the "Content" folder has more than one component file and more than one CSS file inside of it.
+We've grouped them together because our "ContentCard" component will be a child of our "ContentBox" component.
+It's often helpful to group similar components together in this manner.
+If you have a number of form components, for instance, it could be helpful to group them all within a folder called "Forms".
+The same could be true of different NavBar components, like the NavBar container component itself, User Profile components, or other navigational components that will appear in NavBar.
+There is not strict rule as to how you should group similar components - as before, consistency is the most important feature.

+Notice that parent components are not always worthy of being treated as "pages".
+ContentBox, for example, is a parent component to ContentCard (it serves as ContentCard's container), but it's still only meant to take up a portion of an overall page.
+The status of "page" is reserved for components that will serve as containers for an entire webpage.

+### Including CSS Files